 The galaxies — which would appear as flat, rotating disks — are brimming with extremely bright and massive blue stars.
 Most of this intense starlight, however, never makes it out of the galaxies themselves; there is simply too much obscuring interstellar dust in each.

 This dust absorbs the brilliant starlight, heating up until it glows brightly in infrared light.
 As this light travels the vast cosmic distances to Earth, the ongoing expansion of the universe shifts the once infrared light into longer millimeter and submillimeter wavelengths, all thanks to the DopplerDopplerDoppler shift or Doppler effect: The change in wavelength due to the relative motion of source and receiver.
 Things moving toward you have their wavelengths shortened.
-Things moving away have their wavelengths lengthened.
+Things moving away have their wavelengths lengthened. effect.

 ALMA was specially designed to detect and study light of this nature, which enabled the astronomers to resolve the source of the light into two distinct objects.
 The observations also show the basic structures of the galaxies, revealing tail-like features that were spun-off during their initial encounter.